How Does GLP-1 Affect Weight Loss in Patients?

 Clinical Evidence: GLP-1 Weight Loss Results

-Semaglutide Weight Loss Studies
+Semaglutide Weight Loss Studies (FDA-Approved Wegovy)

 • Significant improvements in cardiovascular risk factors